Yusuf Shihab: Family

-Yusuf Shihab was the son of Emir Mulhim.
+Yusuf Shihab was the son of the emir (prince) Mulhim.
 They were the leaders of the Shihab dynasty.
-The Shihabs were descendants of the Ma'an dynasty of Fakhr ad-Din.
-The first emir of the dynasty, Haydar al-Shihab, succeeded the last Ma'an emir (prince) of Mount Lebanon in 1697.
+The Shihabs were descendants of the Ma'n dynasty of Fakhr ad-Din.
+The first emir of the dynasty, Haydar al-Shihab, succeeded the last Ma'n emir of Mount Lebanon in 1697.
 Haydar al-Shihab was a Sunni Muslim, although his mother was Druze.
-His kinship with the Ma'ans allowed for him to serve as the eminent leader of the Druze clans of Mount Lebanon.
+His kinship with the Ma'ns allowed for him to serve as the eminent leader of the Druze clans of Mount Lebanon.
 The Shihabs were generally not religious and embraced their faith nominally, some were Sunni Muslims or Druze, and later other members became Maronite Catholics.
-Emir Yusuf was raised as a Maronite Christian, but was publicly a Sunni Muslim.
-During Yusuf Shihab's rule, many members of the Shihab family converted to Christianity and Yusuf also began to rely on the support of the Maronite Christians.
+Yusuf was raised as a Maronite Christian, but was publicly a Sunni Muslim.
+During Yusuf's rule, many members of the Shihab family converted to Christianity and Yusuf also began to rely on the support of the Maronite Christians.

 Rule

 Power base in north Lebanon

-In 1753, Emir Mulhim was ill and unable to govern.
+In 1753, Mulhim was ill and unable to govern.
 This led to a rivalry over succession between his brothers Ahmad and Mansur, while Mulhim and his nephew Qasim sought to prevent either from assuming control over the emirate.
-When Mulhim died in 1759, Qasim became the administrator of Chouf district, although after paying a bribe, this authority was transferred to Ahmad and Mansur.
+When Mulhim died in 1759, Qasim became the administrator of the Chouf district, although after paying a bribe, this authority was transferred to Ahmad and Mansur.
 The two brothers engaged in conflict in which Yusuf supported Ahmad.
-Emir Mansur prevailed by 1763, and Yusuf fled the Chouf to Mukhtara, the headquarters of the powerful Druze Jumblatt clan.
-Ali Jumblatt, an ally of Emir Mansur, protected Yusuf and offered to mediate the dispute between the two.
-After Emir Mansur refused Ali Jumblatt's offer and seized Yusuf's properties, Ali switched allegiance and backed Yusuf in his struggle for control of the emirate.
+Mansur prevailed by 1763, and Yusuf fled the Chouf to Mukhtara, the headquarters of the powerful Druze Jumblatt clan.
+Ali Jumblatt, an ally of Mansur, protected Yusuf and offered to mediate the dispute between the two.
+After Mansur refused Ali Jumblatt's offer and seized Yusuf's properties, Ali switched allegiance and backed Yusuf in his struggle for control of the emirate.

-Also in 1763, a 16-year-old Yusuf, under the mentorship of his Maronite manager Sa'ad al-Khuri and with the political support of Governor Muhammad Pasha al-Kurji of Tripoli, led the Sunni Muslim and Maronite peasants of the Tripoli countryside in an uprising that drove out the Hamade landlords, who were Shia Muslims.
+Also in 1763, a 16-year-old Yusuf, under the mentorship of his Maronite manager Sa'ad al-Khuri and with the political support of the governor Muhammad Pasha al-Kurji of Tripoli, led the Sunni Muslim and Maronite peasants of the Tripoli countryside in an uprising that drove out the Hamade landlords, who were Shia Muslims.
 Thereafter, Muhammad Pasha appointed Yusuf as administrator of Batroun and Jubail.
-Yusuf's acquisition of Hamade territory not only provided him a solid power base from which to fight against Emir Mansur, but also provided him with the Hamade's former role as patrons of the local Maronite clergy.
-This further strengthened their relationship with the Maronites since Yusuf already had the support of the Khazen family of Keserwan, a prominent family of the Maronite church.
+Yusuf's acquisition of Hamade territory not only provided him a solid power base from which to fight Mansur, but also provided him with the Hamades' former role as patrons of the local Maronite clergy.
+This further strengthened their relationship with the Maronites since Yusuf already had the support of the Khazen family of Keserwan, a prominent Maronite family.